Helping customers choose the right breakdown cover

 Key Design Decisions

+Each iteration intentionally solved one source of friction at a time, trading visual perfection for clean learnings.
 Strategic decisions balanced speed of iteration, user clarity, and measurable outcomes:

 Decision #1: Logical grouping (iteration 1)